 - i.
-An extended piece of enquiry-based work, relevant to the degree, with a justified approach that effectively communicates the research outcomes - ii.
-Underpinned by a range of relevant sources and show appropriate recognition of health, safety and ethical considerations - iii.
-Contextualised, and show recognition of the provisional nature of knowledge, building to a conclusion - iv.
-Based on the processes of critical thinking, challenge and evaluation - 2.
-Demonstration of the acquisition of technical skills and familiarity with the practical environment - i.
-Students learn in a hands-on, practical environment, and are trained in the technical skills appropriate to their main subject interest - ii.
+A substantial focus on work-based learning relevant to the programme - ii.
+Underpinned by a range of relevant sources demonstrating appropriate recognition of health, safety and ethical considerations and professional best practice - iii.
+Contextualised, showing critical reflective practice and development

+2. Demonstration of the acquisition of professional skills and familiarity with the practical environment, in a work related context

+- i.
+Students learn in a hands-on, practical environment, and are trained in the professional skills appropriate to their main subject interest - ii.
 Skill acquisition is a progressive process - iii.
-There is a list of the core, assessed, technical skills used in the laboratory and/or field which form the foundation for the degree(s) - iv.
-There is evidence of competency in the core technical skills for all students on the programme
+There is a list of the core, assessed and professional skills used in the laboratory, workplace and/or field which are fully integrated into the programme - iv.
+There is evidence of competency in the core professional skills for all students on the programme

-3. The development and use of transferable skills
+3. The development and use of transferable graduate skills

 - i.
-Graduates will have the basic skills of word processing, use of spreadsheets, and presentation software - ii.
-Graduates will be able to find, cite and use information - iii.
+Graduates will have the basic skills of word processing, use of spreadsheets, presentation software, and applications of AI - ii.
+The assessment strategy will include opportunities for the students to find, cite, evaluate and use information - iii.
 There will be clear evidence that students are given the opportunity to consider and approach problems critically, confidently and independently - iv.
-Students will communicate through both oral and written approaches and to a range of audiences - v.
+The assessment strategy will include opportunities for the students to demonstrate academic communication through both oral and written approaches and to a range of audiences - v.
 There will be an approach to the development of teams, including leadership - vi.
-There will be evidence of acquisition of general management skills including project management - vii.
-Ethical and regulatory issues are addressed
+There will be evidence of acquisition of general management skills including task management - vii.
+Ethical and regulatory issues are addressed where appropriate